dccircuit/IGME-235-Spring-2020/projects/project-3.md

 # Project 3 - Web-based Game or Experience

-***Except for the details about the rubrics at the end, this is updated for Spring 2020's asynchronous format***

 ## I. Overview
 *Using PixiJS and/or the Browser DOM, create an Interactive Game or Rich Media "experience"*:

 - For this project you (and, potentially, a partner) are creating a JavaScript-driven game or experience.
-- You will be proposing an idea and describing it on a nicely formatted web page which will include the elements described below:
+- You will be proposing an idea and describing it on a nicely formatted "proposal/about" web page which will include the "game treatment" elements described below:
     - If you work with a partner, only one proposal web page between you will need to be created.
 - If you would like to see examples of previous projects, take a look back at the [Past Project exploration Exercise from Week 1](https://github.com/dccircuit/IGME-235-Fall-2019/blob/master/exercises/projects.md).